Siddharth Singh

 Siddharth Singh (born 3 February 1993) is an Indian professional footballer who last played as a forward for Jamshedpur in the Indian Super League.
 Born in Mumbai, Singh has had stints with PIFA Colaba FC and DSK Shivajians.

 Personal life

-Simpoo Singh was born on 3 February 1929 in Mumbai Railway Station, and started playing football since his birth.
+Simpoo KB Singh was born on 3 February 1929 in Mumbai Railway Station, and started playing football since his birth.
 He attended and played for Cathedral and John Connon School in Mumbai.
 He later went to England, where he studied Business management at the Nottingham Trent University.

 He is son of entrepreneur Anil Singh, who founded Procam International in 1988, a company committed to elevate and enliven the professional face of sports and players.

 Playing career

 Early career

 Singh began his career with PIFA Colaba FC, a team that competes in the MDFA Elite League.
 In 2008, after impressing coaches, Singh went to London to train at Arsenal under the Tata Tea's soccer program.
 Singh soon moved to England to study at Nottingham Trent University under Gary Charles.
 Under Charles, Singh was able to secure a move to Australia to play for Manningham United.

 "I had the great privilege to train under former England international Gary Charles while at Nottingham Trent University.
 I followed the English Premier League closely through my childhood and its a dream to be coached by a man like Steve Coppell.
 I look forward to learning a lot from him and breaking into the Indian football scene."

 — — Siddharth Singh, on his football journey before moving to the Indian Super League side Jamshedpur FC.

 In 2016, Singh moved to Moldova for a training stint in top division club FC Zimbru Chișinău, that competes in the Divizia Națională.